 Hello & welcome to a very photograph-heavy post of ootd’s from my trip to Rhodes in Greece this October.
 The weather was lovely – around 25-30 degrees, which was perfect for me and my pasty British complexion but I had brought a mixture of clothes with me really.
-Does anybody else just end up wearing the same thing over and over when they’re on holiday as I think I lived in cullottes?
+Does anybody else just end up wearing the same thing over and over when they’re on holiday, as I think I lived in cullottes?
 Most of the items were purchased in the summer time, although the shops still have the same or very similar items in still so I have tried to list everything.
-Just some ideas incase you were visiting Greece at this time of year & I will also be posting a seperate, more detailed review of my time there.
+Just some ideas incase you were visiting Greece at this time of year.
 Enjoy 🙂

 Black Cullottes – New Look £12.99

 Burgundy Bardot Top – New Look £15.99